Zebra/Savanna-Python-Samples/README.md

 This sample is developed to run against Python3.

-This sample requires the `jsonpickly` module to be installed.
+This sample requires the `jsonpickle` module to be installed.
 You can install it using the following command:
 ```
 $> python3 -m pip install jsonpickle
 ```